Personal profile

 Research interests

-Several key institutions and decision-making bodies have drawn on Rachel's published research, including the Royal College of Physicians, American College of Physicians, US National Association of County and City Health Officials and the Massachusetts Prevention Alliance.
-This work also led to invitations to contribute to key policy initiatives via roles that reflect the significance and policy influence of her published research, including as commissioned policy advisor for Health Canada’s Cannabis Regulation and Legalization Secretariat and advisory committee member on California Governor Newsom’s Blue Ribbon Commission on Marijuana Policy
+Several key institutions and decision-making bodies have drawn on my published research, including the Royal College of Physicians, American College of Physicians, US National Association of County and City Health Officials and the Massachusetts Prevention Alliance.
+This work also led to invitations to contribute to key policy initiatives via roles that reflect the significance and policy influence of my published research, including as commissioned policy advisor for Health Canada’s Cannabis Regulation and Legalization Secretariat and advisory committee member on California Governor Newsom’s Blue Ribbon Commission on Marijuana Policy

 Expertise related to UN Sustainable Development Goals